del-Pacifico/Mass-Image-Downloader/README.md

 > Tip: For curation, combine **prefix/suffix** labels with **Alt+Shift+I** and save only the images you want.

+### Image Inspector Mode (🕵️)

+- **Ctrl+Shift+M** toggles Inspector Mode on/off.
+- Hovering an eligible image displays a small 🕵️ overlay in the top-left corner.
+- Clicking the overlay opens a right-docked panel built with a Shadow DOM host.
+- The panel includes:
+  - Safe preview with zoom controls (✚ / – / ⛶)
+  - Drag-to-pan when zoomed
+  - Visible metadata (dimensions, alt, title, URLs)
+  - Optional Developer Mode (node type, full URL, debug metadata)
+  - Navigation arrows (⬅️ / ➡️) to browse all images on the current page
+  - Save workflow that integrates with global naming, folders and conflict rules
+- Inspector controls (🕵️ ✖ ✚ – ⛶ ⬅️ ➡️ 🔗 💾) share the same hover/active styling as the one-click download icon: a light neutral background, a clear highlight on hover, and inline tooltips that disappear as soon as the cursor leaves.
+- When **Close page after saving** is enabled, the current tab closes automatically after a successful Inspector-initiated download.

+### Peek Settings (view-only UI)

+Peek Settings lets you preview all option values without altering them.
+Useful when debugging a failing extraction or validating global rules.

 ### Grouping & bounding (why it matters)

 - **Path similarity threshold:** clusters “near-duplicate” URLs so resized/cached variants don’t flood your dataset.